gpavinteractiv/rag-chat-poc/README.md

         *Note: This wrapper script directly executes the Python script using the interpreter inside `backend/venv`, so you don't need to activate the environment manually beforehand.*

 7.  **Pre-generate Document Cache (Optional, Offline):**
     To improve the performance of the first chat request for each project, you can pre-generate a disk cache of the parsed document content.
 The backend will automatically use this cache if it's valid (checking file modification times).
-If the cache is missing or stale, the backend will parse documents on the fly during the chat request and update the disk cache.
+If the cache is missing or stale, the backend will parse documents on the fly during the chat request and update the disk cache automatically.

+    First, make the wrapper script executable:
+    ```bash
+    chmod +x scripts/run_pregenerate_cache.sh
+    ```

     *   **For all projects:**
         ```bash
         # Run from the project root directory
-        # Make executable first: chmod +x scripts/run_pregenerate_cache.sh
         ./scripts/run_pregenerate_cache.sh
         ```
     *   **For a single project:**
         ```bash
         # Example for a project named 'MyProject'
         # Run from the project root directory
-        # Make executable first: chmod +x scripts/run_pregenerate_cache.sh
         ./scripts/run_pregenerate_cache.sh --project-directory projects/MyProject/
         ```
     *Note: This script uses the backend virtual environment via the wrapper.
 The cache is stored in `backend/.cache/parsed_docs/` and is ignored by Git.*